zchyde/brooklinebooksmith.com/_drafts/clarissa.md

 Her first book [Cruel Beauty](http://www.brooklinebooksmith-shop.com/book/9780062224743) is a drool worthy re-imagining of Beauty and the Beast.
 There is a magical library (of course!), a very angry teen named Nyx who wants nothing more than to escape her prescribed duty, and an evil ruler who plays the role of The Beast.
 It might sound like a pretty typical version of a well worn story, but I assure you it is anything but that.

 [Crimson Bound](http://www.brooklinebooksmith-shop.com/book/9780062224767) is a mind bending and swoon worthy tribute to Little Red Ridding Hood.
 I loved the world Hodge built.
 Full of very mysterious magics, secrets, otherworldly forests, and shapeshifters.
-In some ways this might be her most fairy-tale like so far
+In some ways this might be her most fairy-tale like so far, in that she doesn't fully explain the magic, or peoples, or religions.
+Something I have come to love in a book beacause it give me free

 Bright Smoke Cold Fire